celo-org/docs/docs/celo-codebase/protocol/oracles/redstone-protocol-how-to.md

 - Use signed meta-transactions to deliver prices on-chain
 - Although the data at RedStone is persisted on the Arweave chain, it could be used with any other blockchain

-You can read much more about the RedStone protocol [here](https://github.com/redstone-finance/redstone-node/blob/main/docs/COMPILED_ORACLE_DOCS.md)
+You can read much more about the RedStone protocol [in the RedStone compiled documentation.](https://github.com/redstone-finance/redstone-node/blob/main/docs/COMPILED_ORACLE_DOCS.md)

 ## 📈 What data is available
 You can check available assets and data providers using [app.redstone.finance.](https://app.redstone.finance/)